 - 7.2.57 The proposed allocations in Seascale (HSE2 and HSE3) are also unviable at the present time.
-All of the modelled outcomes produce unviable results, except that in each case a 5% increase in sales prices combined with a 5% reduction in normal construction costs produces a viable result. - 7.2.58 The reasons for this lack of viability are similar to those affecting HSB3.
+Albeit with no affordable housing or a profit at 15% of GDV, HSE3 produces a marginal result.
+For HSE2 all of the modelled outcomes produce unviable results, except with reference to the sensitivity testing, a 5% increase in sales prices combined with a 5% reduction in normal construction costs produces a viable result.
+The sensitivity testing for HSE3 is more positive and produces four viable results. - 7.2.58 The reasons for this lack of viability across the two allocations are similar to those affecting HSB3.
 In each case the amount of site coverage at 11,665 and 11,832 sq.ft per acre is relatively low.
 An increase in the number of larger houses or development at greater density would improve the position. - 7.2.59 The main cause of the lack of viability is again the abnormal costs and in particular the costs of providing access into the respective sites.
 For HSE2 the abnormal costs are £13,892 per dwelling together with a further £5,355 per dwelling in TIS costs for footpath works.
 HSE3 has £16,857 per dwelling in abnormal costs with the site access costs based on the Phase 2 SAA.
 The two sites have relatively expensive access arrangements, the cost of which is disproportionate to the proposed site capacities.